z5267282/thesis/README.md

 | `LOCAL`  | The app is configured to run locally                                                                  |
 | `REMOTE` | The app is configured to run on pythonanywhere at this [server](https://z5267282.pythonanywhere.com/) |

-If the environment variable is not set, then `REMOTE` is used.
+If the environment variable is not set, then `LOCAL` is used.